Starting at INR 13,900 INR 17,500

 Gadsar Lake, one of the highest and most beautiful lakes in Kashmir, is a secret treasure that must be reached by an alpine hike.
 The Gadsar Lake boasts an exceptionally stunning backdrop.
 It is situated in the “Valley of Flowers,” 28 kilometers from Sonamarg.
 Apart from this, Dal Lake, Gangabal Lake, and Vishansar Lake in Kashmir.

-A total of 11 lakes are traversed in Kashmir Great Lake treks, including Gangabal Lake, the largest Alpine Lake in Kashmir, Nundkol Lake, Kishansar, Satsar Lake, Gadsar Lake & Vishansar Lake.
+A total of 11 lakes are traversed in Kashmir Great Lake trek, including Gangabal Lake, the largest Alpine Lake in Kashmir, Nundkol Lake, Kishansar, Satsar Lake, Gadsar Lake & Vishansar Lake.
 This hike will be with you forever because of the verdant meadows, and high peaks.
 Other than this, depending on when you arrive, you might see a few more lakes.

 You can enjoy swimming in the Great Lakes, only if you are a seasoned swimmer.
 One should also take good consideration of the fragile environment.
 These lakes are fresh and glacier-fed.
 You will have to be extra careful not to spoil the lakes of great lakes.